Oziomajnr/Ozioma-Personal-Website/blog/_posts/2017-11-07-paystack-payment-flow-with-java---part-2--verifying-payments.markdown

 date:	2017-11-07
 ---

-b'\n\n\n\nFrom my previous article on [Initializing paystack transaction](https://medium.com/@Oziomajnr/paystack-payment-flow-with-java-part-1-initializing-transactions-9876c99c9a9f) we initialized a transaction and got a payment url for the user to make payment using paystack, today we would verify if the user has completed his payment.
+From my previous article on [Initializing paystack transaction](https://medium.com/@Oziomajnr/paystack-payment-flow-with-java-part-1-initializing-transactions-9876c99c9a9f) we initialized a transaction and got a payment url for the user to make payment using paystack, today we would verify if the user has completed his payment.

 To verify a transaction, we send a request GET request to the paysatck verification url, passing the** reference** we generated when making the transaction as a **path parameter.**